One of the most common questions we are asked here at EstateBee is what is a Living Trust ?

 Under the terms of your trust agreement, the grantor can stipulate how the assets in the trust will be transferred after his or her death.
 In this respect, a living trust is very like a last will and testament.

-When the grantor passes away, the person he or she nominated as their successor trustee under their living trust agreement will be able to step in, take control of the trust assets and distribute them in accordance with the terms of the trust agreement.
+When the grantor passes away, the person he or she nominated as their successor trustee under their living trust agreement will be able to step in, take control of the assets and distribute them in accordance with the terms of the agreement.
 In doing so, the successor trustee is acting very similar to how an executor or personal representative under a will would act.

 However, the big difference between living trusts and wills is that, with a living trust, the assets held by the trust do not pass through probate.
 This means that the successor trustee is free to distribute the trust assets without the need to get court consent and without the need to have the trust assets admitted to probate.
 This can end up saving time and money.